ANNYDEVV/ANNY-AI/README.md

-## **What is Shill AI?** 🤖
+# **What is Anna AI?** 🤖

-Shill AI is an innovative platform that leverages artificial intelligence and blockchain technology to transform cryptocurrency trading.
-By evaluating investment ideas submitted through Twitter, Shill AI autonomously executes trades on the Solana blockchain, ensuring full transparency and governance for $SHILL token holders.
+Anna AI is an innovative platform that leverages artificial intelligence and blockchain technology to transform cryptocurrency trading.
+By evaluating investment ideas submitted through Twitter, Anna AI autonomously executes trades on the Solana blockchain, ensuring full transparency and governance for $ANNA token holders.

 ---